reactjs/react.dev/src/content/blog/2024/04/25/react-19.md

 Bundler and framework support for React Server Components can be built on React 19, but the underlying APIs will not follow semver and may break between minors in React 19.x.

 To support React Server Components, we recommend pinning to a specific React version, or using the Canary release.
-We will continue working with bundlers and frameworks to stablize support for React Server Components in future versions.
+We will continue working with bundlers and frameworks to stabilize support for React Server Components in future versions.

 </Note>